Early career researcher mentoring

 - Practical side of research – preparing bids and managing relationships

 Mentors and mentees will be supported by the RDP team at Surrey and we will ask you to complete a short feedback form after the mentoring relationship has ended.
-We provide preparatory information for mentors and as a mentee, we will provide a briefing session for you before mentoring starts so that the expectations of both parties are clear and shared.
+We provide preparatory information for mentors.
+For mentees, we arrange a briefing session before mentoring starts so that the expectations of both parties are clear and shared.